SchwabeDE/ros-maze/README.md

 1. Classify connected data points in single sublists.
 Each sublist contains a list of distance values and the original index value of the first entry (offset).
 Connected data points are determined based on a threshold of their distance from each other.

-The picture below shows an example of classified data points marked with a frame.
+The image below shows an example of classified data points marked with a frame.
+Notice that small data points groups smaller than 20 are ignored by further algorithmns (marked by white dotted frame).

 ![Classified Datapoints](readme_files/classifiedDatapoints.png)